harrison-broadbent/clipprs/docs/work-log.md

+--- 2020-07-12 15:56 ---
+	- created a logo and some assets.
+	- next step is to learn some React for the GUI.
+		- mobile + desktop, hopefully can simply go -

+			React --> React Native 	(Mobile)
+						\-> Electron			(Desktop)

+			and then I can maximize code-reuse.
+	- Also think I might ask toby if he wants to help bc. having a hand would be sweet!
+	- Also thinking about auth and storing data.
+		- I imagine that eventually I would want ppl to login with google etc. and therefore something like Firebase could be good.

 --- 2020-07-11 ---
+	--- 20:51 ---
+		- feel like I haven't done too much today even though i've spent most of the day working on clipprs, it's mostly just been fixing and cleaning etc. though.
+		- i'm pleased with the state of the cli app, and now i'm thinking of implementing a gui using electron.
+		* if memory size is an issue, stop storing JSON with all the padding

 	--- 14:14 ---
 		- implemented a settings file.
 		- can now run clipprs setup and edit a few settings.